West Square: History

 West Square!
 At the back of the Bedlam Lunatic Asylum.
 This is as far back as I can remember as a child.
 It was there, somewhere around the age of three, we lived in a large house.

 At the end of the 19th century, the garden in the square was threatened with building development, but there was a campaign to keep it.
 In 1909, the freehold was bought for some £4,000 by the London County Council and the Metropolitan Borough of Southwark.
 They enlarged and restored the garden, which was then opened for public use in 1910.
 The Metropolitan Public Gardens Association's landscape gardener Madeline Agar laid out the gardens and restored the earlier 1813 cruciform layout.
 The square was scheduled to protect it under the London Squares Preservation Act 1931.
 However, after the Second World War, it was proposed that the buildings should be demolished and the area added to Geraldine Mary Harmsworth Park.
 This was blocked by the Civic Amenities Act 1967 and instead, the square became a conservation area.

 The terrace of five houses in the northwest corner of the square were demolished in c.1970, and replaced by modern townhouses designed to blend in with the original Georgian architecture (the corner house had at one point been converted into a pub, The City Arms).
 The west side of the square was also much-altered, with pairs of houses being run together to create four lateral flats in each property.
 In 1997–8, and except for numbers 10 and 11, the terrace was reconverted to single houses.
 Overall, the square remains largely intact and of historic interest, a fact reflected in the 1972 Grade II listing of the east, south and wide sides.

+The square is traversed by a taxi in the fictional novel 2666 by Chilean author Roberto Bolaño.
+On page 74 it mentions that a taxi passes through Brook Drive, Geraldine St, Austral St through to St George's Road.